everpress-co/mailster/readme.txt

 = Version 2.2.7 =

+* fully tested on WordPress 4.8
 * fixed: exporting subscribers
 * fixed: strip slashes on list descriptions
-* fixed: SQL issue when un assign lists from subscribers
+* fixed: SQL issue when unassign lists from subscribers
 * fixed: encoding issue while saving campaigns on some servers
 * improved: display Mailster username on Dashboard
 * improved: removed usage of 'create_function' for PHP 7.2
 * improved: better sanitation and checks on date fields
 * added: 'mailster_keep_tags' filter to keep tags
-* change: default values on plugin activation
+* change: some default values on plugin activation

 = Version 2.2.6 =